sailj24/KSquared/README.md

                     -FrenchWord      //the algorithm for creating phonetic spelling -FrenchWriter    //the main file to run the Scanner and have phonetic output

-           -texts                   // the French texts we used to accumulate words, and the list of phonetic spellings produced during                                       //each run, as well as the phonetic pronunciation guide
+           -texts                   // the French texts we used to accumulate words, and the list of phonetic spellings produced during   each run, as well as the phonetic pronunciation guide

     -classpath